Cayuga Ducks: The Beautiful Black Duck Breed

 Characteristics of Cayuga Ducks

 Cayuga ducks are medium-sized, with males typically weighing between 7 and 8 pounds and females weighing between 5 and 6 pounds.
-They have a distinctive black plumage with a green/blue/purple sheen most noticeable in the sunlight.
-The green sheen on Cayuga duck feathers is caused by a pigment called biliverdin, also found in human blood.
+They have distinctive black plumage with a green/blue/purple sheen, most noticeable in the sunlight.
 Because of their distinctive color, Cayuga ducks are sometimes called “beetle-green” ducks.

 Physical Traits